-Penobscot Indian Nation to determine appropriate modifications, make any modifications that are deemed appropriate, and then reevaluate the downstream fish passage structures until the performance standard is met.
+GLHA describes its adaptive management approach in the SPP for Atlantic salmon.
+Specifically, if the downstream bypass, together with the proposed structural and operational enhancements (i.e., full-depth trash racks with 1-inch clear bar spacing, opening the log sluice for 3 weeks), meet smolt performance criteria during 3 years of study, GLHA proposes to evaluate downstream passage for smolts at the project once every 10 years, thereafter to verify continued achievement of the performance standard of 96 percent survival.
+However, if the project does not achieve the 96 percent performance standard for downstream passage of smolts, GLHA proposes to consult with the resource agencies and Penobscot Indian Nation to determine appropriate modifications, make any modifications that are deemed appropriate, and then reevaluate the downstream fish passage structures until the performance standard is met.
 If modifications are not feasible, GLHA proposes to initiate phased spill measures.
-The first phase would involve increasing spill to between 20 percent and 50 percent of river flow from 8 pm to 4 am for 3 weeks during the smolt outmigration period, and evaluate the ability of this measure to meet the performance standard during a minimum of 3 years of study.
+The first phase would involve increasing spill to between 20 percent and 50 percent of river flow from 8 pm to 4 am for 3 weeks during the smolt out-migration period, and evaluate the ability of this measure to meet the performance standard during a minimum of 3 years of study.
 If the 20 percent to 50 percent spill phase meets the performance standard during 3 years of study, then GLHA would operate the project using that spill measure.
 If the 20 percent to 50 percent spill phase does not allow the project to meet the performance standard, GLHA would increase spill to between 50 percent and 75 percent of river flow, and evaluate the ability of this measure to meet the performance standard during a minimum of 3 years of study.
 If the 50 percent to 75 percent spill phase meets the performance standard during 3 years of study, then GLHA would operate the project using that spill measure.
-If the 50 percent to 75 percent spill phase does not allow the project to meet the performance standard, GLHA would increase spill to 100 percent of river flow, and evaluate the ability of this measure to meet the performance standard during 1 year of study.
-If the final spill measure does not achieve the performance standard, GLHA proposes that the Commission reinitiate formal consultation with NMFS.
+If the 50 percent to 75 percent spill phase does not allow the project to meet the performance standard, GLHA would increase spill to 100 percent of river flow, and evaluate the ability of this prescription includes the types of measures that could be included in an adaptive management plan and because it fully overlaps with GLHA's proposal, we treat these two items as one preliminary prescription for adaptive management.